ktoso/rx-wiki/Creating-Observables.md

 ***

 ## fromFuture( )
-#### convert a Future into an Observable, but do not attempt to get the Future's value until an Observer subscribes
+#### convert a Future into an Observable, but do not attempt to get the Future's value until a Subscriber subscribes
 [[images/rx-operators/fromFuture.png]]

 The `fromFuture( )` method also converts a Future into an Observable, but it obtains this Future indirectly, by means of a function you provide.
-It creates the Observable immediately, but waits to call the function and to obtain the Future until an Observer subscribes to it.
+It creates the Observable immediately, but waits to call the function and to obtain the Future until a Subscriber subscribes to it.

 ***